beta-j/Wazuh_Custom_Rules/README.md

 # Wazuh_Custom_Rules
-Custom xml rules for Wazuh
+A repository to catalogue my custom rules for Wazuh to provide valuable alerts for SOC analysts.